Make a healthy splash at pools, waterparks

 If you plan to soak in a hot tub, it's good to follow these additional guidelines:

-- Don't let children less than five years old use hot tubs.
+- Don't let children less than five years of age use hot tubs.

 - Don't drink alcohol before entering the hot tub or during hot tub use.